 Normally, any rosin that costs about 6 dollars or more will be good enough to do the trick.
-One of my favourite rosins to use is Pirastro Gold.
+One of my favorite rosins to use is Pirastro Gold.

-If you want to learn more about rosin, how to rosin a bow and which are the types of rosin available, check out my article about rosin.
+If you want to learn more about rosin, how to rosin a bow and which are the types of rosin available, check out this blog post.

 2. Duster Cloth: Simple Duster Cloth